PrinterPrint/fullstack-capstone-project/README.md

 - npm install
 - npm run build
 - npm start
-- launch application in port 3000
+- launch application in port 3000 <br>
 Note (if it does not work): <br>
 `npm install` in backend <br>
 In giftlink-backend install `npm install dotenv` <br>